Keyboard shortcuts

 • Service coordination without custom circuit breakers: Each step’s retry policy acts as a per-service circuit breaker.
 If billing fails 3 times, that step fails permanently — but preferences continues independently.
 No shared circuit breaker state to manage.

-• Dependency-driven personalization: The convergence handler composes data from all upstream branches to create personalized outputs (welcome messages tailored to plan, trial status, and notification preferences).
+• Dependency-driven personalization: The convergence handler’s service function composes data from all upstream branches to create personalized outputs (welcome messages tailored to plan, trial status, and notification preferences).

 Full Implementations